NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 With the advances in miniaturization technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to simply use one of these small devices to do what amounts to turning a bunch of relays on and off in the right order as the day goes by.
 Hydroponics is a perfect application for these devices, especially as a data logger, process monitor, and more.
 Professional controller systems like this can cost hundreds to even thousands of dollars, but DIY systems can wind up being a fraction of that cost.

 Hydruino is a MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
 It allows one to throw together a bunch of hobbyist sensors and relays, some aquarium pumps, maybe some fancy lights, and other widely available low-cost hardware to build a functional DIY hydroponics controller system.
-Be it made with PVC from the hardware store or 3D printed at home, Hydruino opens the door for more people to get involved in reducing their carbon footprint, becoming more knowledgeable about their food and where it comes from, and hopefully learning some basic electronics/coding along the way.
+Be it made with PVC from the hardware store or 3D printed at home, Hydruino opens the door for more people to get involved in reducing their carbon footprint, becoming more knowledgeable about their food and where it comes from - and hey, hopefully learning some basic electronics/coding along the way.

 ## Controller Setup